 |Allok® (ARDS-08145)||13.7||7.9||5.0 – 8.5|

-Rivets are the preferred choice of fasteners in the construction of airplanes because they can withstand extreme stress without breaking, whilst barely succumbing to damage.
+Rivets are the preferred choice of fasteners in the fabrication of planes because they can withstand extreme stress without breaking, whilst barely succumbing to damage.
 They are used in aerospace manufacturing because it simplifies both production and the maintenance of the aircraft.